BSF office closed for Succot

 Support for the NSF-BSF cooperation is now part of the new five-year plan of the Israeli Higher Education Council

 The Israeli Council of Higher Education has included support for the joint funding programs of Israel with the NSF in its new multiyear funding program.
 The support for the NSF-BSF programs will be about 190 m shekels, spread over the next five years.
-This secured stable funding for the NSF-BSF cooperation, but is not enough presently to support all the active programs.
-As a result, all the programs in Social Sciences have been suspended, and annual grants to Israelis were all reduced by $10,000.
+This is secured, stable funding for the NSF-BSF cooperation, but is not enough presently to support all the active programs.
+As a result, all the programs in Social Sciences have been suspended.